 If you believe the cube is under control now, without inspecting or providing more notes, you can go to its Cube Details and click “Set to Good.”
 When a cube becomes good, it will be archived and disappear from the available Open Tasks.

 Here is an example of what Cube Details might look like after multiple updates:

 On that note, let’s now examine how to use these features all together to check cell branches and identify problems.

 If you’re a Scythe, of course, you’re still welcome to read this section as a refresher.
 Anyway: so now you have all these fancy gadgets.
 What do you actually do with them?

 To begin your search for problem areas of a cell, first select a cell.
-For a Level 1 cell, you shouldn’t worry about cubes with a weight lower than 3.0, and for a Level 2 cell, you shouldn’t worry about cubes with a weight lower than 2.0.
+For any cell, you shouldn’t worry about cubes with a weight lower than 3.0.
 So you can use the Low Weight heat map to see whether a cell is ripe for the picking.

 - Weight 0 = Red